 Manslaughter defense lawyer in Forsyth, MO.
 Facing a manslaughter charge in Forsyth, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
 Your freedom, your future, and your reputation are all on the line.
 At Combs Waterkotte, our Forsyth, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.

-You need a skilled and aggressive Forsyth, MO manslaughter defense lawyer on your side right away.
-Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
-Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Forsyth and across Missouri.
+You need a strong, experienced manslaughter defense attorney in Forsyth, MO in your corner right away.
+Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
+With 80+ years of combined experience and over 10,000 cases successfully handled in Forsyth and across Missouri, we know how to fight, and win, cases like yours.

 Cases Handled